openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

     let value_n: number = 42 // OR: let value_n = 42
     let value_o1: Object = true
     let value_o2: Object = 42

+    // Let's assume that we have no information for external_function
+    // because it is defined in JavaScript code: let something : ESObject = external_function()
+    console.log("someProperty of something:", something.someProperty)

 |CB_SEE|
 ~~~~~~~~